 The second offering, Comes Love, was more or less right on the money tempo-wise with Kim’s vocal weaving in and out between tenor, guitar and bass solos.
 The only other non-original number in the first set was Blue Moon and somehow it seems permissible to take liberties with such a venerable old war-horse even if it did seem at times as if the players were improvising on five different numbers.

-For me the highlight of the evening was the second set opener, another ballad by Pee Wee King, Redd Stewart and Chilton Price; You Belong To Me was a mega-hit for Jo Stafford in 1952.
-Ms Stafford was renowned for possessing perfect pitch, an attribute that alas eludes Ms Cypher.
-Nevertheless, she delivered the song at the correct tempo and with feeling.
+For me the highlight of the evening was the second set opener, another ballad by Pee Wee King, Redd Stewart and Chilton Price, You Belong To Me – a mega-hit for Jo Stafford in 1952.
+Ms Cypher delivered the song at the correct tempo and with feeling.

-For the rest of the evening the ensemble seemed to have one joint avowed intent – to deliver more wailing that any time since the Pequod was working out of New Bedford, an ambition in which they succeeded admirably.
+For the rest of the evening the ensemble seemed to have one joint avowed intent – to deliver more wailing than at any time since the Pequod was working out of New Bedford, an ambition in which they succeeded admirably.